oktadev/okta-blog/_source/_posts/2020-09-28-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

 Once the application has started, navigate to <https://localhost:5001> in your preferred web browser.
 Using `watch run`, instead of `run` by itself, allows the compiler to detect changes in the code and recompile every time it sees them.
 This is very helpful when iterating on the code.
 Type `CTRL + C` in shell to terminate.

 Unlike .NET Framework, .NET Core is missing some XML and cryptology libraries that are very important when implementing SAML.
-Thankfully, there are some great open source solutions that exist for .NET Core 3.x which reimplements these concepts, and others, to make supporting SAML easy.
+Thankfully, there are some great open source solutions that exist for .NET Core 3.x, which reimplements these concepts and others to make supporting SAML easy.
 After evaluating multiple such solutions, I have found that working with [https://github.com/ITfoxtec/ITfoxtec.Identity.Saml2]( https://github.com/ITfoxtec/ITfoxtec.Identity.Saml2) was the most enjoyable experience for me.

 Add the required packages by running the following commands: